thegu5/Il2CppWasmBindgen/README.md

 Current project status: ~~C# side done for now~~ (I lied), beginning to work on the TypeScript portion which uses the TS compiler API

 Very much open to contributions :-)

+## Known Issues
+- Nested classes don't extend classes they inherit from (typecast is needed to access parent members)